will-0/willhalfpenny.me/docs/_posts/2025-01-27-intro-to-linkml.markdown

 ### Semantic markup

-The final thing which I think is super exciting, is that LinkML provides you with the ability to back up your schema with semantic annotations.
-As mentioned [here](https://linkml.io/linkml/schemas/uris-and-mappings.html), all the elements of your schema (i.e. class and slot definitions) have a globally unique IRI/URI.
-This is either explicitly defined in the model, or implicity, using the default prefix.
+The final addition that one me over for LinkML, is that it provides you with the ability to back up your schema with semantic annotations.
+As mentioned [here](https://linkml.io/linkml/schemas/uris-and-mappings.html), all the elements of a LinkML schema (i.e. class and field definitions) have a globally unique IRI/URI.
+This is either explicitly defined by the authoring individual, or implicity, using the default prefix.

-The benefit of doing this may not be familiar to all readers, but it is significant in the semantic web and interoperability communities.
-To quickly summarize my view of it, URIs are just a way to *uniquely* label an arbitrary (or 'resource').
-[This article](https://www.cogsci.ed.ac.uk/~ht/WhatAreURIs/) talks about it a bit more.
-It can be a bit meta, but it is pretty useful if you want to do entity resolution between databases, and it's great to have it as an option when defining a data model.
+The benefit of doing this may not be familiar to all readers, but it is core tenant of the semantic web community.
+URIs are just a way to *uniquely* label an arbitrary (or 'resource') which, among other things, is helpful for performing [entity resolution](https://en.wikipedia.org/wiki/Record_linkage).
+[This article](https://www.cogsci.ed.ac.uk/~ht/WhatAreURIs/) talks more about it for those that are interested..
+It can be a bit meta, and not strictly necessary for many use cases, but it's great to have the option to expand the model with such annotations if needed.

 ## Conclusion

-Once again, it seems the biology community is crushing it with respect to developing data modelling and interoperability tools.
-I'm excited to be using LinkML in my projects, and imagine it will be a tool I stick with for a while.
+Once again, it seems the biology community is crushing it with respect to linked data tooling.
+I was unreasonably excited to discover LinkML, and imagine I will be using it in many projects down the line.